NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Hall of Harsh Reflections.md

 ## Part 1: Welcome to Ardentia City
 > [!note]+ Read Aloud
 > The path before you shimmers like solid light—an immense crystalline bridge stretching across the open air, its surface humming faintly beneath your steps.
-Below, clouds swirl in the fractured skies, and far above, airships drift lazily between the spires.
-As you near the city, the sheer scale of Ardentia comes into focus: towering citadels and mage-lit towers crowd the skyline, their runes glowing softly in the twilight.
+Far below, the fractured clouds churn in restless layers of violet and gold, while far above, sleek airships glide lazily between spires that pierce the sky.
+Ahead, the city rises in a dazzling cascade of towers and mage-lit citadels, their runes glowing softly in the twilight like constellations inverted upon the earth.
 >
-> At the far end of the span, the gates of Ardentia stand tall—massive doors of silver-inlaid stone flanked by towering statues whose eyes flicker with warding light.
-Before them wait the [[Luminous Vanguard]]: armored sentinels clad in polished crystalline mail that shines with a faint inner glow, their tabards marked with the radiant sunburst of their order.
-Their discipline is palpable, every movement precise as they watch the flow of merchants, seekers, and travelers filing toward the gates.
+> At the far end of the bridge stand the gates of Ardentia: massive doors of silver-veined stone flanked by colossal statues whose eyes flicker with warding light.
+Before them waits the Luminous Vanguard—sentinels in crystalline mail, their polished armor alive with inner light.
+Their tabards bear the radiant sunburst of their order, and though their discipline is absolute, their stares seem sharper than the steel they carry.

-Gaining access to [[Ardentia City]] is a lengthy endeavor that involves waiting in line for 2 hours, followed by an inspection performed by the guards at the gate.
-Although the city is open to all and relatively safe, the [[Luminous Vanguard]] has stringent laws against contraband (namely destructive magic, drugs, and any poisons).
-If disguised as commoners with a [[Skills#Deception|Deception]] check (opposed by three [[Skills#Perception|Perception]] checks by the guards) the party is let through the gate after a simple questioning of their name and business.
-Otherwise, read or paraphrase the following when the PCs approach the gate.
+The line to enter Ardentia stretches ahead—merchants with laden carts, scholars herding floating stacks of books, seekers hauling cracked relic cases.
+Every so often a sharp word or flare of magic draws attention, and the Vanguard reacts instantly, dragging offenders aside for questioning.
+While waiting, the party notices unease ripple through the crowd: a pair of identical merchants screaming accusations of imposture before both are shackled and led away, or a weeping child insisting her father’s voice _sounds wrong_.
+The guards pay no mind to explanations; order is all that matters.

 > [!note]+ Read Aloud
-> One Vanguard steps forward as you near, his helm catching the light of the crystalline bridge.
-His voice rings clear and commanding, carrying authority without harshness.
+> As you reach the gate, a Vanguard officer steps forward.
+His helm catches the glow of the crystalline bridge, and his voice is clear and commanding:
 >
 > “Halt.
 You stand before Ardentia, jewel of the Highlands.
-State your names and your purpose within these walls.”

-While the guards have nothing against the PCs, they tend to give a hard time to those outfitted better than themselves.
-After recording the names of all the party members, the guards ask to take a look at their possessions, citing the need to search for contraband.
-They look very suspiciously at all weapons and unusual gear, especially any odd talismans, jars containing green worms, or obviously magic items.
-After the inspection, which is conducted with a healthy dose of concerned looks and disapproving sighs, the guards inform the party that some of their gear may need to be confiscated.
-Although patently untrue, the guards are looking for a small bribe (5 gp or more) to ease the party's passage into the city.
-A successful DC 20 [[Sense Motive]] check makes this clear.
-Should the PCs proclaim their innocence forcefully and repeatedly, the guards let them. in without much protest.
-Should any of the PCs actually possess contraband (such as poison or drugs) it is confiscated and the PC is fined 20 gp per dose or banned item.
+State your names, your charter if you have one, and the purpose of your visit.
+Be warned—this city tolerates no deceit.”

+The officer carefully records their names, purpose, and affiliation, then gestures for an inspection of possessions.
+This is not a casual search: the Vanguard check for contraband such as poisons, illicit alchemy, or unstable crystals, but they are also highly suspicious of unusual relics—especially the worm in the jar, strange diadems, or any item radiating disruptive magic.
+Divination wards shimmer faintly as they work, though they do not always return clear results; the officers frown and record notes, muttering about “false echoes.”

+If the PCs lack an Adventuring Charter, the guards advise that they will need one soon—without it, they cannot legally sell or transport magical relics within the city.
+This foreshadows dealings with the Arcane Exchange Consortium.

+Though the Vanguard project impartiality, their intensity borders on paranoia.
+A DC 20 [[Sense Motive]] reveals that their questioning is harsher than usual.
+A recent spate of “impostors” has left them shaken, and even the disciplined Vanguard cannot fully conceal it.
 Once they're inside the Ardentia City, read or paraphrase the following to the PCs.

 > [!note]+ Read Aloud
-> The cobbles of Ardentia’s Merchant Quarter gleam faintly with embedded shards of crystal, worn smooth by countless footsteps and scored by the deep ruts of wagon wheels.
-The streets surge with life—humans, elves, dwarves, and stranger folk from across the fractured lands, their garb ranging from simple travel-stained cloaks to flowing robes alive with enchantments.
-The creak of laden carts mingles with the flutter of banners and the calls of merchants hawking rare wares: shimmering fabrics, alchemical brews, enchanted trinkets, and spices that perfume the air.
+> After the long inspection, the gates part with a low hum, and the streets of Ardentia stretch out before you.
+The cobbles gleam faintly with embedded crystal shards, worn smooth by centuries of traffic.
+The air is alive with sound: the creak of wagons heavy with enchanted goods, the cries of hawkers selling everything from bottled lightning to skyfruit, the distant thunder of spellfire echoing from practice yards.
 >
-> The aroma of fire-roasted meats, fresh-baked bread, and sizzling street fare battles with the less pleasant scents of sweat, beasts of burden, and the ever-present tang of ozone from nearby crystal lanterns.
-Floating familiars dart overhead, carrying messages or balancing trays of goods, while enchanted signboards flicker with runes promising bargains within.
+> Floating familiars dart overhead, carrying parcels and scrolls, while enchanted signboards shimmer with runes promising wonders within.
+Spices and incense perfume the air, but the tang of ozone from everburning crystal lanterns undercuts the warmth.
 >
-> Amid the chaos, the orderly presence of the Luminous Vanguard keeps the thoroughfares open, their polished armor gleaming as they guide the throngs with an authority that brooks no argument.
-Above it all, the distant spires of the Conclave glimmer like watchful eyes, a reminder that magic rules as firmly here as coin.
+> The streets pulse with life—humans, elves, dwarves, and stranger folk alike—but beneath the bustle runs a current of unease.
+A merchant suddenly hushes mid-sale, as if realizing he no longer remembers what he was saying.
+Two guards exchange sharp words about who gave the day’s orders.
+And above it all, the spires of the Conclave gleam like watchful eyes, silent and unwavering.

 The following two encounters occur while the party travels between various locations on the streets of the [[Ardentia City]].
 They can be used any time during the adventure, and are designed to breathe life into the urban environment and fill in the gaps during slow periods.